pinot-contrib/pinot-docs/basics/indexing/geospatial-support.md

 For manipulating geospatial data, Pinot provides a set of functions for analyzing geometric components, determining spatial relationships, and manipulating geometries.
 In particular, geospatial functions that begin with the `ST_` prefix support the SQL/MM specification.

-Following geospatial functions are available out of the box in Pinot-
+Following geospatial functions are available out of the box in Pinot:

 ### Aggregations